How to Switch Between Git Worktrees

 git worktree list

-# Switch to the feature worktree
+# Switch to the hotfix worktree

-cd /home/user/project-feature
+cd /home/you/code/acme-hotfix

 git status

-git add .
+git add src/checkout.ts

-# Switch back to main
+# Switch back to your feature

 Navigating with Shell Aliases